-Gender, women’s, and sexuality studies is a multidisciplinary field that focuses on the perspectives of gender and sexuality along with class, ethnicity, nationality, and race.
+Gender, women’s, and sexuality studies (GWSS) is a multidisciplinary field that focuses on the perspectives of gender and sexuality along with class, ethnicity, nationality, and race.
 It examines ideas about women and men that often are taken for granted and encourages critical thinking across many disciplines, particularly in the humanities and social sciences.

 Iowa’s program also analyzes how gender and sexuality shape people’s daily lives, and it probes the relationship between biological sex differences and the social and cultural roles of women and men.